wkol/F1RacingCompanion/README.md

 ### Data sources

-Currently app's data sources from a [F1 livetiming signalr](https://livetiming.formula1.com/) api (the same which is used in the official mobile app).
+F1RacingCompanion uses data from a [F1 livetiming signalr](https://livetiming.formula1.com/) api
+(the same which is used in the official mobile app).
 Huge thanks to [FastF1](https://github.com/theOehrly/Fast-F1/) GitHub repo for understanding the api and data provided by it (if you are interested in data analysis of formula 1 you should check it).
 Also to provide countdown to next events [ErgastAPI](http://ergast.com/mrd/) is used.